 - Bring in the toys: Who says playtime has to stop once bathtime starts?
 Offering some exciting toys that are exclusive to the tub will help make this time more appealing.
 Bath toys these days don’t stop with simple rubber duckies, either.
 Foam letters, bath crayons and paints, and toys that move and paddle are game changers at tubby time.

 - Make bath supplies appealing: Does Baby have a favorite color, or even a favorite character?
 If so, try to incorporate it into the bath.
-Look for washcloths with familiar faces, or sponges in a favorite shade of blue, to help get her excited.
+Look for washcloths with familiar faces, or sponges in a favorite shade of blue, to help get them excited.

 Many toddlers go on bath strikes, and it’s usually nothing to worry about, and simple tweaks to your routine can generally solve the problem.
-If Baby seems irrationally afraid of the water, or becomes inconsolable at bathtime, consider talking to her pediatrician to see if they have any other thoughts about what may be causing the fear.
+If Baby seems irrationally afraid of the water, or becomes inconsolable at bathtime, consider talking to their pediatrician to see if they have any other thoughts about what may be causing the fear.